 You will be considered a safe driver by having a clean driving record.
 Not getting into an at-fault accident for at least a few years implies that you drive safely.
 Also, making no violations or receiving no tickets for speeding also proves that you are not risky.
 As we all know, high-risk drivers are subjected to higher premiums.

 Having a B grade or above can make you eligible for discounts.
-Being a good student implies that you are alert on the road and considers safety first.
+Being a good student implies that you are alert on the road and consider safety first.
 You are also less risky because you received a proper education.

 Anti-theft and safety features